Do you want to put your WordPress site in maintenance mode?

-In this article, we will show you how to easily put your WordPress site in maintenance mode.
-We will also show you how to make your maintenance mode page more pleasant, helpful, and user-friendly.
+In this article, we’ll show you how to easily put your WordPress site in maintenance mode.

 Why and When You Need to Put WordPress in Maintenance Mode

-Normally, you can work on customizing your WordPress website without having to put it in maintenance mode.
-You can perform minor tweaks, publish new content, and update themes and plugins without any downtime.
+A lot of the time you can make changes to your WordPress website without having to put it in maintenance mode.
+For example, you can publish new posts, update WordPress, and install new plugins without any downtime.

-Some of the top WordPress hosting companies offer 1-click staging websites, such as Bluehost, SiteGround, and WP Engine.
+One solution is to set up a staging website so you can work on your site in private.
+Many of the top WordPress hosting companies offer 1-click staging websites, including Bluehost, SiteGround, and WP Engine.

-Having that said, let’s take a look at how to easily put your WordPress site in maintenance or under-construction mode.
+Having that said, let’s take a look at how to put your WordPress site in maintenance mode.

 Video Tutorial

-1. Set up WordPress Maintenance Mode using SeedProd Plugin
+Method 1.
+Set up WordPress Maintenance Mode Using SeedProd Plugin (Recommended)

 The first thing you need to do is install and activate the SeedProd plugin.
 For more details, see our guide on how to install a plugin in WordPress.